kaloyanpenev/cpp-wasm-template/README.md

 - `cmake/` — shared options, warnings, sanitizers, cache, static analysis, and Emscripten configuration.
 - `web/` — Vite app that loads the generated WASM module and shows console output/status.
 - `build-wasm.sh` — helper script to configure and build the Emscripten target.
+- `run-clang-format.sh` — helper script to run clang-format on all C++ files in the current directory.
+- `run-clang-format.bat` — helper script to invoke run-clang-format.sh on Windows.
+Requires path to clang-format.exe passed in as first arg.

 ## Quick start (native)
 ```bash